freqtrade/freqtrade/docs/hyperopt.md

 * `CategoricalParameter` - defines a parameter with a predetermined number of choices.
 * `BooleanParameter` - Shorthand for `CategoricalParameter([True, False])` - great for "enable" parameters.

+### Parameter options

+There are two parameter options that can help you to quickly test various ideas

+* `optimize` - when set to `False`, the parameter will not be included in optimization process.
+(Default: True)
+* `load` - when set to `False`, results of a previous hyperopt run (in `buy_params` and `sell_params` either in your strategy or the JSON output file) will not be used as the starting value for subsequent hyperopts.
+The default value specified in the parameter will be used instead.
+(Default: True)

 !!!
-Tip "Disabling parameter optimization"
-    Each parameter takes two boolean parameters:
-    * `load` - when set to `False` it will not load values configured in `buy_params` and `sell_params`.
-    * `optimize` - when set to `False` parameter will not be included in optimization process.
-    Use these parameters to quickly prototype various ideas.
+Tip "Effects of `load=False` on backtesting"
+    Be aware that setting the `load` option to `False` will mean backtesting will also use the default value specified in the parameter and *not* the value found through hyperoptimisation.

 !!!
 Warning
     Hyperoptable parameters cannot be used in `populate_indicators` - as hyperopt does not recalculate indicators for each epoch, so the starting value would be used in this case.